bartekdobija/scm-sentry/README.md

 echo '' > ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys

 ```
-You should have a file .ssh/authorized_keys created the repo user's home directory.
-Now add each client`s public key to it with the string ```command="scm-sentry"``` in front of each public key stored in the file, like so:
+You should now have a file .ssh/authorized_keys created in the repo user's home directory.
+Now add each client's public key to the same file with the string ```command="scm-sentry"``` in front of each public key stored in the file, like so:
 ```sh
 echo 'command="scm-sentry" ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQ...esn2albU+OD30GBxcUoYL+PKP1 developer1@company.com' >> ~/.ssh/authorized_keys
 ```
-with each login to the repo account any user will be allowed to download only the repository, but will be prevented from getting a shell of this account.
+with each login to the repo account any user is now only allowed to download the source code stored in the available repository, and is prevented from getting the shell of the repo account.

 #### Public key generation
 In this stage all authentication on the server should be fully setup, the one last step is to generate a private and public key on your development workstation.
 There are differences in the key generation between different platforms hence please refer to the below links for more details of how to setup the key for some of them.